Lingfei-Li/retardedQQ/README.md

-# idiotQQ
+# retardedQQ

-SmartQQ, such an idiot, Its messages deserve better hosts like idiotQQ.
+idiotQQ without database operations; a playground for experiments